On the dynamics of two photons interacting with a two-qubit coherent feedback network}: Coherent feedback network and input state

 The inverse Fourier Transform is

 \begin{remark} As mentioned above, the initial time $t_0$ will be sent to $-\infty$ later, thus Eq. (\ref{b_s_1}) is indeed the conventional Fourier transform.
-The same is true for Fourier transforms of other operators or functions to be presented in the sequel. \end{remark}
+The same is true for the Fourier transform of other operators or functions to be presented in the sequel. \end{remark}

-The adjoint $b_{\mathrm{in}}^{\# }[i\omega ]$ of $b_{\mathrm{in}}[i\omega] $ is obtained by conjugating both sides of Eq. (\ref{b_s_1}), specifically,
+The adjoint $b_{\mathrm{in}}^{\dag}[i\omega ]$ of $b_{\mathrm{in}}[i\omega] $ is obtained by conjugating both sides of Eq. (\ref{b_s_1}), specifically,

 Noticing

 and the commutation relation